Pathways & Perspectives

 Friday, October 31 | Virtual 1:1 Chats

 Curious about research, environmental science, renewable energy, or how to turn a passion for discovery into a career?
 Meet Middlebury alumni in Midd2Midd who are advancing scientific knowledge, shaping sustainability policy, and mentoring the next generation of researchers.
-These one-on-one conversations are a chance to explore a wide range of paths within the sciences — from academia to applied research — and hear how fellow Middlebury graduates built meaningful, curiosity-driven careers.
+These one-on-one conversations are a chance to explore a wide range of paths within the sciences — from academia to applied research — and hear how fellow Middlebury graduates built meaningful careers.

 Kaitlin ‘Kae’ Fink ’16